Buying real estate in Rio de Janeiro?

 When it comes to investment yields, Rio and other big Brazilian cities typically see numbers between 3.6% and 7.2% annually.
 This means that a 6% yield is right in the sweet spot of what you can expect in this market.

-3) Rio de Janeiro property prices are rising slowly, with just over 1.5% growth, the lowest among major cities
+3) Property prices in Rio de Janeiro grew by just over 1.5%, one of the smallest increases among major Brazilian cities

 In early 2024, property prices in Rio de Janeiro increased by just 1.54%, marking one of the smallest rises among major Brazilian cities.